Victoria University

 Student financial support

-Centrelink has three study related payments that can support you whilst you are studying at University or TAFE.
-These are Youth Allowance for students between the ages of 18 to 25, Austudy for students over the age of 25, and ABSTUDY for Aboriginal and Torres Strait Islander students.
-Students with Disability and Sole Parents may be eligible for the Pensioner Education Supplement.
+Centrelink has study related payments that can support you whilst you are studying at University or TAFE.
+These include Youth Allowance for students 24 years and under, Austudy for students over the age of 25, and ABSTUDY for Aboriginal and Torres Strait Islander students.
+Students with Disability or Sole Parents may be eligible for the Pensioner Education Supplement.
 To find out if you are eligible for any of these payments, please visit the site below.

 If you have doubts about whether or not you would be able to cover the cost of study, there are many ways we can help.
 We offer a wide range of assistance, referrals and advice to help you manage your finances while studying.